sean-tll/this-is-our-journey/README.md

 # this-is-our-journey

+Tianshu Zhou & Lulu Tong

-A website recording the amazing moments during our trips
+A website recording the amazing moments during our trips.
+It is currenly under development.